YouChange/3D-TC2/README.md

 #### 6. Further exploration
 These are some potential directions you might want to further explore:

-- Temporal attacks
+- **Temporal attacks**.
 If you want to perform stress tests on the motion predictor, you can also poison historical scenes to perform consecutive/temporal attacks.
 To do that, you can select more scenes from the **temporally attacked dataset** to ensure historical scenes are poisoned to influence motion predictions for the current scene.

-- Other motion predictors.
+- **Other motion predictors**.
 Other pretrained motion predictors such as FlowNet3D(https://github.com/xingyul/flownet3d), PointFlowNet(https://github.com/aseembehl/pointflownet) and HPLFlowNet(https://github.com/laoreja/HPLFlowNet) are also good replacements for MotionNet.

 ## Reference